UNINETTSigma2/documentation/storage/storagesystems.md

 * set to the `$USERWORK` variable
 * file deletion depends on the newest of the *creation-*, *modification-* and *access* time and the total usage of the file system.
 The oldest files will be deleted first and a weekly scan removes files older than 42 days.
-* when file system usage reaches 70%, files older than 21 days become subject for automatic deletion.
+* when file system usage reaches 70%, files older than 21 days are subject to automatic deletion.
 * it is not backed up.
 See [Backup](backup.md).

-For performance optimizations, please consult [this](performance-tips.md) page.
+For performance optimizations, consult [Performance Tips](performance-tips.md) page.

 ## Project Area